micmarsh/one-time-pad-chat/README.md

-# otpclj

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+# One Time Pad Chat

+[One Time Pads](https://en.wikipedia.org/wiki/One_time_pad) are super cool, but not very practical.
+This project aims to be super cool, and mildly practical.

+IDK crypto in any real sense, so don't you shouldn't this to chat with your homies Julian, Edward, or Glenn.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Michael Marsh

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.